Zhuohao-Li/ragbinary/README.md

   -h, --help            show this help message and exit --query_bulk QUERY_BULK
-                        Provide the CSV filename to query in Bulk --query_text QUERY_TEXT
+                        Provide the CSV filename to query in Bulk --query_bulk_prefix QUERY_BULK_PREFIX
+                        The prefix to add to each query from the csv --query_bulk_suffix QUERY_BULK_SUFFIX
+                        The suffix to add to each query from the csv --query_text QUERY_TEXT
                         The query text.
   --output OUTPUT       The output filename to store the results to.
 ```

+NOTE: Query Bulk requires the field with in the CSV to be `query_text`

 Others: